beabee-communityrm/monorepo/README.md

 yarn upgrade
 ```

-Publish a new version of the library packages:
+Publish new versions of the library packages on NPM:

 ```bash
 yarn publish:latest # or yarn publish:next